abhiyan007/HoneyShield/README.md

 ## Canary files

-`canary/` contains fake sensitive files — fake passwords, SSH keys, database dumps — with Windows file system auditing (SACL) enabled.
+`canary/` contains fake sensitive files — fake passwords, SSH keys, database dumps, with Windows file system auditing (SACL) enabled.
 Any read access fires **Event ID 4663** in the Windows Security log.
 This catches a different threat than the network honeypot: an attacker who's already inside and rummaging through files.

 ---